babelouest/rhonabwy/API.md

 ## JWS

-A JWS (JSON Web Signature) is a content digitally signed and serialized in a compact format that can be easily transferred in HTTP requests.
+A JWS (JSON Web Signature) is a content digitally signed and serialized in a compact or JSON format that can be easily transferred in HTTP requests.

-A JWS has 3 elements serialized in base64url format and separated by a dot (.).
+A compact JWS has 3 elements serialized in base64url format and separated by a dot (.).
 The 3 elements are:

 - A header in JSON format
 - A Payload